 |Empires Often Die From Corruption And Weakness Within|

 Decline and collapse can be sudden or slow.
-In our modern world with communication so important I suspect that the process is generally accelerated.
-Sometimes a system morphs or evolves towards its end and in other cases a single event can act as the catalyst to bring a system to its knees.
-Looking back to the economic crisis that griped the world in 2008 is an excellent example.
-Central Banks across the world joined with politicians to pull rabbits out of their hats and used unprecedented actions to halt collapse of the system.
+In our modern world with communication so important, I suspect that the process is generally accelerated.
+Sometimes a system morphs or evolves towards its end and in other cases, a single event can act as the catalyst to bring a system to its knees.
+Looking back to the economic crisis that gripped the world in 2008 is an excellent example.
+Central Banks across the world joined with politicians to pull rabbits out of their hats and used unprecedented actions to halt the collapse of the system.

-Now for the more interesting question, did they only delay the last scene of a bad play, is this all an extend and pretend scenario?
-That may depend on other actions taken over the last few years to repair and set right many of the problems and issues that plagued us.
-We were given time to change our evil ways such as spending money we didn't have and dealing with growing debt loads and unfunded promises, but in truth we have failed to address the many structural problems before us.
+Now for the more interesting question, did those in power only delay the last scene of a bad play, is this all an extend and pretend scenario?
+That may depend on whether actions were taken over the last few years to repair and set right many of the problems and issues that plagued us.
+We were given time to change our evil ways such as spending money we didn't have as well as dealing with growing debt loads and unfunded promises, but in truth, we have failed to address the many structural problems before us.
 We printed money to build a new future but unfortunately looking back we have little to show for how it was spent.

 What might be called the "Deep State" definitely exists and it often works in plain sight and not how it is depicted in the movies.
-It is not a complex conspiracy but the gut of a system laced with ever growing corruption and relaxed morals.
-In reality human beings are generally too incompetent, lazy and inept to carry out schemes at the grand scale.
+It is not a complex conspiracy but the gut of a system laced with ever-growing corruption and relaxed morals.
+In reality, human beings are generally too incompetent, lazy and inept to carry out schemes on a grand scale.
 People are bad at keeping secrets and insider knowledge is almost always passed around, even in secretive organizations, often recklessly so.
 Doling out secrets and insider information confers status, tactical advantage, and sometimes even financial gain.

 Corruption and crony capitalism are cancers on society that grow if not constantly treated.
-Empires and successful endeavors are build on strength and a sound financial foundation.
-This can erode very quickly in a fast changing world.
+Empires and successful endeavors are built on strength and a sound financial foundation.
+This can erode very quickly in our fast-changing world.
 Debt is an often no more than a glorified IOU and we must try to remember that bills can go unpaid and promises left unfulfilled.
 Faith is the glue that holds this all together.
 Most likely the economy won't fall apart or collapse today and when it does a new economy will rise from the ashes.

 When looking through the eyes of modern monetary theory things get fuzzy.
 The denial of inflation and worries of deflation still exist even as ever larger amounts of money are being printed.
 These "interesting times" play havoc with the value of things and what they are worth.
 Like some of the cruel games children play you don't want to find yourself without a chair or holding the "hot potato" when the game ends.
 The bottom-line is the game will end and start anew, but questions remain as to when and what the new rules will be.